-As you can see, the examples I mentioned are three very different groups of people.
-The first group is older, the second could include people of any age, and the third group is likely to be young and active.
+As you can see, the examples I mentioned are four distinct groups of people.
+The first group is older, the second and third could include people of any age, and the fourth group is likely to be young and active.
 Instead of lumping them all into one, you’ll create several target personas and market to each one.

-Here’s a great example of a complete buyer persona:
+Here’s an example of a complete buyer persona:

 It includes lots of important demographic details like age, marital status, occupation, and location.
 Most importantly, you’ll want to answer two questions about your target audience:

 Then you can start creating content and advertising materials that highlight the benefits of dental implants for them and minimize the barriers that keep them from becoming a patient.

 2. Use Social Media for Dental Implant Marketing